opulencephp/docs/bootstrappers.md

 ```

 <h4 id="bootstrapper-caching">Caching</h4>
-RDev automatically caches data about its lazy and eager (ie not lazy) bootstrappers.
+Opulence automatically caches data about its lazy and eager (ie not lazy) bootstrappers.
 This way, it doesn't have to instantiate each bootstrapper to determine which kind it is.
 It also remembers which classes are bound by which bootstrappers.
-If you add/remove/modify any bootstrappers, you must run [`php rdev framework:flushcache`](console-basics#frameworkflushcache) command in the console to flush this cache.
+If you add/remove/modify any bootstrappers, you must run [`php opulence framework:flushcache`](console-basics#frameworkflushcache) command in the console to flush this cache.